 Day 3: Florence

 You can do quite a lot in just one day, as most of the highlights of Florence lie around its UNESCO center.
-Take your time to roam the city’s charming streets, marveling at the fascinating artworks on every new corner.

-Make sure to stop at the masterpiece Cattedrale di Santa Maria del Fiore, one of the world’s biggest cathedrals, with a stunning colorful marble exterior (book your tickets here).
-Afterward, admire it from a rooftop bar and then head to the city’s oldest bridge, Ponte Vecchio.
+- Stop at the Cattedrale di Santa Maria del Fiore, one of the world’s biggest cathedrals, with a stunning, colorful marble exterior (book your tickets here).

 Florence is also a beautiful place to go shopping as it’s full of little boutiques and artisan shops.
 You’ll find beautiful handcrafted goods such as ceramics and many clothing and jewelry stores tucked in the cobblestone streets.